Nuclei-Software/nuclei-sdk/application/threadx/demo_module/module_manager/Debug.md

 # Debug in Qemu

+> Just for personal usage, maybe not work for you.
+Take care!!!

 Here demonstrates how to debug module manager and module sample code built for nx900fd(rv64) in Qemu.

 Assume you have setup build environment for nuclei sdk, see https://doc.nucleisys.com/nuclei_sdk/quickstart.html#setup-tools-and-environment